The False Christs of Our Age | Carl E. Olson | CWR

 The same contrast between man’s flawed thinking and God’s perfect knowledge is addressed by Paul in today’s epistle.
 In the opening chapter of his letter to the Romans (1:18-32), he described pagan worship as irrational, idolatrous, immoral, and self-aggrandizing.
 But Christian worship is rational—that is, in keeping with Divine wisdom—holy, and focused on the true God.
 It consists of being transformed by God so we can know “what is good and pleasing and perfect.”

 The false Christs of our age are just that: of this age.
 They have nothing to do with the Cross because Satan hates that bloody sign and instrument of his destruction.
 But for those who embrace and carry it, the Cross is life.

-(This essay originally appeared in the April 24, 2011, edition of Our Sunday Visitor newspaper in a slightly different form.)
+(This "Opening the Word" column originally appeared in the August 31, 2008 edition of Our Sunday Visitor newspaper.)